Enid Greene Mickelsen

 Enid Greene Mickelsen, formerly Enid Greene Waldholtz (born June 5, 1958), is an American politician from the state of Utah who served one term in the United States House of Representatives.
-She was the third woman and first Republican woman elected to congress from Utah.
+She was the third woman and first Republican woman elected to Congress from Utah.
 No woman was elected to Congress from Utah from her retirement in 1997 until Mia Love's election in 2014.

 Early life

 Greene was born in San Rafael, California, to naval officer and financier D. Forrest Greene and Gerda Marie Beyer.
 She is one of five children.
 She graduated from East High School and earned her B.A. from the University of Utah in 1980.
 She received her J.D. degree from Brigham Young University in 1983.

 She worked as a lawyer for software company Novell and then at a Salt Lake City law firm.
 She was deputy chief of staff for Governor Norman H. Bangerter.

+Mickelsen and Jon Huntsman Jr. were co-directors of Ronald Reagan's campaign in Utah.

 Career

 Run for the U.S. House of Representatives

-While serving as chair of the Young Republican National Federation (YRNF), Enid met Joe Waldholtz and they were soon in a relationship.
+While serving as chair of the Young Republican National Federation (YRNF), Enid met Joe Waldholtz, and they were soon in a relationship.
 Greene ran for the House of Representatives in 1992 against Karen Shepherd for the Utah Second District, which was entirely contained in Salt Lake County at that time, losing by four percentage points.

 Second run for U.S. House of Representatives

 Greene married Waldholtz in 1993.
 After her marriage, Greene took the name Enid Greene Waldholtz.
 During her 1994 rematch against Shepherd, Joe acted as her campaign manager.
 Her campaign spent approximately $2 million, the most expensive House race in the country that year.
 Greene was swept into the 104th Congress in the Republican landslide in November.
-She was named to the House Rules Committee, the first freshman on that committee in over 80 years, and considered to be a potential rising star in the party.
+She was named to the House Rules Committee, the first freshman on that committee in over 80 years.

 In March 1995, she announced she was pregnant.
-Greene became the second representative to ever give birth while in office (the first being Yvonne Brathwaite Burke) and the first Republican.
+Greene became the second representative ever to give birth while in office (the first being Yvonne Brathwaite Burke) and the first Republican.

 Misuse of funds

 Her term was marred with scandal as her campaign was accused of campaign finance violations.
 Almost $1.8 million of the money spent in the 1994 campaign came from her husband, Joe, who had embezzled nearly $4 million from her father.
-Joe Waldholtz disappeared in November 1995 for six days before surrendering to police.
-During that time she announced that she was suing for divorce, for custody of her daughter, and to change her name back to 'Enid Greene'.
+Joe Waldholtz disappeared in November 1995 for six days before surrendering to the police.
+During that time, she announced that she was suing for divorce, for custody of her daughter, and to change her name to 'Enid Greene'.
 The Washington Post reported that Waldholtz was addicted to heroin.

 Under pressure from Utah Republicans, she announced on March 5, 1996, that she would not seek re-election to Congress.
 Joe Waldholtz pleaded guilty to federal charges of tax, bank, and campaign fraud, and then, while out on parole, was subsequently convicted of forging insurance and Veterans Affairs checks from his stepmother and his late father.
 He was sentenced to three to 15 years in prison.